 This target group has two WildFly slave instances, and will direct traffic to port

-We'll just use the default WildFly welcome page as a the health check.
+We’ll just use the default WildFly welcome page as a health check:

-In order to take advantaged of a replication session state, our Java web app needs to be marked as distributable.
+To take advantage of a replication session state, our Java web app needs to be marked as distributable.
 This is done in the

 web.xml file with the

 <distributable/> element.
 This example web app has been configured to be distributable.

 This example app maintains a page count in the session storage, and we can use this value to ensure that our session data is in fact, replicated across the cluster.